OpenFAST/openfast/docs/source/user/aerodyn/introduction.rst

 and tower, the 2D forces and moment at each node are computed as distributed loads per unit length, and the total 3D aerodynamic loads are found by integrating the 2D distributed loads along the length.
-When AeroDyn is coupled to FAST, the blade and tower analysis node discretization may be independent from the discretization of the nodes in the structural modules.
+When AeroDyn is coupled to OpenFAST, the blade and tower analysis node discretization may be independent from the discretization of the nodes in the structural modules.
 The actuator line approximations restrict the validity of the model to slender structures and 3D behavior is either